The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 The open source CMS Joomla is suitable for small to medium-sized websites that do not require extensive rights management.
 Joomla is especially popular in the United States.
 In the early yeaars, Joomla impressed with its clarity.
 Only in the last few years Joomla has made significant progress again, for example in terms of search engine suitability.

-Due to the large community, there are also several thousand extensions for Joomla.
+Due to the large community, there are more than 5,200 Extensions for Joomla.
 Joomla has a modular structure and is characterized by a high degree of flexibility.
 You can create your own templates by combining ready-made content elements.
 Joomla provides extensive CMS functionality without the need for extensions.

 Advantages of Joomla